Osler Wall Portraits

 Behind her looms Senate House, the administrative centre of the University of London.
 Hare studied medicine at the London School of Medicine for Women (LSMW), which by the time she graduated in 1905 had become part of the University of London.

 During her career Hare held positions at the Royal Free Hospital, and the Elizabeth Garrett Anderson Hospital, London.
-At the request of Dr Louisa Aldrich-Blake, dean of the LSMW, Hare sailed to Malta in 1916 to serve with the Royal Army Medical Corps.
+At the request of Louisa Aldrich-Blake, dean of the LSMW, Hare sailed to Malta in 1916 to serve with the Royal Army Medical Corps.
 Two years later she became general medical director of the Women’s Royal Naval Service, the ‘Wrens’, and received a CBE in 1919.
 Hare was elected fellow of the RCP in 1936.
+She retired the following year to travel with her partner, another distinguished doctor, Elizabeth Herdman Lepper (1883–1971).

 While working with the Wrens, Hare witnessed the suffering of many women with venereal diseases.
 She went on to found two hostels for affected women, including pregnant women who were refused care by mother and baby homes.